 - To support adopted pupils so that they make the same rates of progress as their peers.

 At our school we have a focus on ensuring the children in receipt of the pupil premium have a range of additional experiences while they are with us.
-This includes visiting the forest school ,the local library and reading with a reading buddy.
+This includes taking part in clubs, residential and visits, access to additional music lessons and other opportunities.

-We believe these experiences help to build confidence and language skills and enables the children to be able to write more convincingly.
+We believe these experiences help to build confidence and language skills and enables the children to be able to apply this across their learning.